Dimension bound for doubly badly approximable affine forms: Introduction

-Diophantine approximation for irrational numbers has been generalized to studying vectors, linear forms, and more generally matrices, and are classical subjects in number theory.
-In this article, we mainly consider the inhomogenous Diophantine approximation: for rational numbers, it corresponds to approximating a real number $b$ by $aq+ p$ for some integers $p$ and $q$.
+As above, one can see classical (homogeneous) Diophantine approximation as studying distribution of $q\alpha$ module $\mathbb{Z}$ near zero.
+Diophantine approximation for irrational numbers has been generalized to studying vectors, linear forms, and more generally matrices, and are classical subjects in metric number theory.